geo-vi/unknown-universe-web/README.md

 2. Run `make build` followed by `make run`
 3. To reload changes run `make reload`

+## Setting up MariaDB

+1. Setup docker or XAMPP/LAMPP
+2. Open the phpMyAdmin dashboard
+3. Head to the *Import* tab
+4. Import `database/do_system.sql`
+5. Import `database/do_server_ge1.sql`

 ## Developers
 Currently only Shock, Avyiel and Adrian187.